niartenyaw/dcos-docs-site/pages/1.13/security/oss/login/index.md

 # User logout

-Users cannot log out of DC/OS.
+Users cannot be actively logged out of DC/OS.
 As long as an issued DC/OS Authentication tokens exists and is valid, the user that it was issued for can operate the DC/OS cluster.
+A user can however decide to delete any valid DC/OS Authentication token in its possesion.
+The DC/OS CLI [auth logout](/1.13/cli/command-reference/dcos-auth/dcos-auth-logout/) command does exactly that.

-There is no way to revoke access to a cluster other than to wait until the token expires.
+<p class="message--note"><strong>NOTE: </strong>There is no way to revoke access to an Open DC/OS cluster other than to wait until the authentication token expires.</p>